 Data augmentation, resampling techniques, and ensemble learning are all effective methods for addressing this issue so that you get more reliable insights from your data analysis projects.

-With these tips in mind, you will have no problem managing imbalanced political and election data!
+With these tips, you will have no problem managing imbalanced political and election data!

 The above techniques are must-haves for data scientists working with political & election data.